La Bala (YouTuber)

-María Isabella de La Torre Echenique (Mexico City, Mexico; 19 July 2004) better known as "La Bala" is a Mexican singer.
+Isabella de La Torre Echenique (Mexico City, Mexico; 19 July 2004) better known as "Bala" is a Mexican singer.
 She started as a YouTuber when she was 11 years old, when she had the idea to shoot a video and her parents gave her support.
 On her channel, she mainly did sketches and parodies, although in the following years she began to do vlogs, musical parodies, challenges, jesting, etc. In 2019 she was chosen as a Nickelodeon ambassador in Latin America, and appeared in the Club 57 series.
 She has collaborated with other YouTubers such as Luisito Comunica, Berth Oh!, La Diversión de Martina among others. and amassed over four million subscribers on YouTube.

 Biography

 De la Torre was born in Mexico City, Mexico.
-She began producing videos on YouTube at the end of 2015 about her character "La Bala", she had the nickname La Bala since before she became a famous content creator, her parents were the ones who called her that since she was a child.
+She began producing videos on YouTube at the end of 2015 about her character "Bala", she had the nickname Bala since before she became a famous content creator, her parents were the ones who called her that since she was a child.
 It is a word game; a combination of the letters in her name Isabella, which also fits perfectly with her spontaneous and hyperactive way of being.
 She has two younger sisters named Luciana (Mini Bala) and Camila (Micro Bala) who have their own YouTube channel called Las Balitas.